The NFL's ultimate cheat code: A Lamar Jackson scramble

 "Sometimes he's scrambling, and we're all out there like, 'Do we block?
 Do we try to get open?'"
 Ingram said.
 "You're trying to be there for him, but he's just doing crazy stuff."

 Jackson can outrun most running backs.
-He's been clocked at 20 miles per hour on a running play this season, which is faster than the three highest-paid running backs in the NFL in Todd Gurley (19.5 mph), Ezekiel Elliott (19.3) and Le'Veon Bell (17), according to Next Gen Stats.
+He's been clocked at 20 mph on a running play this season, which is faster than the three highest-paid running backs in the NFL in Todd Gurley (19.5 mph), Ezekiel Elliott (19.3) and Le'Veon Bell (17), according to Next Gen Stats.

 Jackson is also as elusive as any running back in the league.
 The Ravens' website put together Jackson's best juke moves in the first seven games, and it totaled 17 highlights in the 90-second clip.